freenas/freenas-docs/userguide/storage.rst

 encryption to work.
 A failure or misconfiguration of any of these can prevent successful replication.

-Replication logs are saved in :file:`/var/log/zettarepl.log` and can be inspect logs of any specific replication task by clicking on :guilabel:`State`.
+Replication logs are saved in :file:`/var/log/zettarepl.log`.
+Logs of individual replication tasks can be viewed by clicking the replication :guilabel:`State`.

 SSH
 ^^^